evildmp/conference-handbook/handbook/talks/timetable.rst

 Some timetabling rules of thumb
 ===============================

-* it simplifies things if every session can start on on the hour or half-hour.
+* It simplifies things if every session can start on on the hour or half-hour.

-* the maximum time between breaks should be two hours - it's too much to ask your attendees and their coffee-filled bladders to last longer than that at a time
+* The maximum time between breaks should be two hours - it's too much to ask your attendees and their coffee-filled bladders to last longer than that at a time.

-* more than one long talk (40-60 minutes including questions) without a break in between is excessive
+* More than one long talk (40-60 minutes including questions) without a break in between is excessive.

-* don't make a long talk the last one before lunch or a break
+* Don't make a long talk the last one before lunch or a break.

-* try to avoid asking your attendees to sit through more than seven hours' worth of talks a day
+* Try to avoid asking your attendees to sit through more than seven hours' worth of talks a day.

-* hold :ref:`lightning_talks` early on in the programme, so that people who experience them for the first time get the opportunity to think: *I could do that*
+* Hold :ref:`lightning_talks` early on in the programme, so that people who experience them for the first time get the opportunity to think: *I could do that*.

-* build some slack into the programme to allow for the unexpected, and to recover from it
+* Build some slack into the programme to allow for the unexpected, and to recover from it.

-* give yourself small buffers:
-  * around the start and first talk
-  * before and after breaks

-  They will fill themselves up naturally, and if they don't, nobody will be inconvenienced
+* Give yourself small buffers around the start and first talk and before and after break - they will fill themselves up naturally, and if they don't, nobody will be inconvenienced.

-* the slot before lunch should be lively and fast-moving, otherwise attendees' thoughts start to drift towards their next meal
+* The slot before lunch should be lively and fast-moving, otherwise attendees' thoughts start to drift towards their next meal.

-* the session after lunch needs to be light, fast, short and preferably amusing, because many people will be experiencing a post-prandial slump - it's a bad idea to put a long and difficult technical talk in this slot
+* The session after lunch needs to be light, fast, short and preferably amusing, because many people will be experiencing a post-prandial slump - it's a bad idea to put a long and difficult technical talk in this slot.

-* a good way of dividing up the day is:
+* A good way of dividing up the day is:
     * a first morning session
     * a break
     * a second morning session
     * lunch
     * a first afternoon session
     * a break
     * a second afternoon session